Students can complete the program in just one year or three semesters (Fall, Spring, Summer). View the Curriculum page for sample course schedules.

 No. Students of the online HEB program can enroll full-time or part-time.
 Full-time status for graduate students is nine credits (three courses), but students may take only one course per semester.
 View the Curriculum page for details.

 While the University of Florida does not currently award credit for past life or work experience, students can transfer up to nine graduate credits from a regionally accredited university with an advisor’s approval.
-Speak with an enrollment advisor or visit the Admissions page for details.
+Speak with an enrollment specialist or visit the Admissions page for details.

 Merit-based scholarships may be available to students in the online HEB program.
 Students are also encouraged to apply for government and/or private loans to help finance their education.
 Visit the Tuition & Financial Aid page for more information.